susanfawcett/Hawaii/README.md

 ### Install SORTER2
 wget https://raw.githubusercontent.com/JonasMendez/SORTER2/refs/heads/main/SORTER2.yml

-### Prepare paired read files and CSV to run python script SORTER2_FormatReads.py
+### Prepare paired read files and CSV to run python script
+Use SORTER2_FormatReads.py

 #### Rename files ending in .fq with .fastq
 for f in *.fq; do